Skip to main content

 The League never supports or opposes candidates,

-but we do take positions on issues that we have studies
+but we do take positions on issues that we have studied

 and come to consensus on at a local, state and national level.